Am I required to wear a face mask while at the airport?

 Are passengers being screened for coronavirus at SAN?

-Is there a two week self quarantine requirement for people flying into San Diego?
+Is there a self-quarantine requirement for people flying into San Diego?

 I have reservations to fly to/from SAN and want to find out more information about my flight, what should I do?